Prefect Logo

 2. There's rarely a single root cause—failures emerge from multiple, interacting factors

-This field evolved through studying high-reliability organizations in the 1990s and entered software engineering in the 2000s, pioneered by Netflix's chaos engineering and Google's site reliability engineering practices.
+This field continued to evolve through the study of high-reliability organizations in the 1990s and entered software engineering in the 2000s, pioneered by Netflix's chaos engineering and Google's site reliability engineering practices.

 Core Principles for Resilient Data Pipelines